Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-php.md

 <a name="request"/>
 ## Use the access token in a request to the Microsoft Graph API

 With an access token, your app can make authenticated requests to the Microsoft Graph API.
-Your app must append the access code to the **Authorization** header of each request.
+Your app must provide the access code in the **Authorization** header of each request.

-The Connect sample sends an email using the sendMail endpoint in the Graph API.
+The Connect sample sends an email using the **sendMail** endpoint in the Graph API.
 The code is in the [`MailManager.sendWelcomeMail`](https://github.com/OfficeDev/O365-PHP-Unified-API-Connect/blob/master/app/MailManager.php#L46) function.
-This is the code that shows how to append the access code to the Authorization header.
+This is the code that shows how to send the access code in the Authorization header.

 ```php
 // Send the email request to the sendmail endpoint,